AliMatsaev/ProjectWA/README.md

-# ProjectWA
+# ProjectWA(Warehouse Accounting)
-This repository contains my training application for tracking goods in the warehouse
+This repository contains my training application for tracking goods in the warehouse.
 ----------------------------------------------------------------------------
 The project includes 5 classes: Product, Warehouse, Document, Menu, Main.
 ----------------------------------------------------------------------------